 This direct search for primary literature is a mandatory step in the search for the up-to-date state of the art!
-In addition, information from the primary literature is needed, because authors of textbooks and reviews might have set different emphases concerning their topic than you, meaning that they might have filtered out information that is important for you.
+Information from the primary literature is needed, because authors of textbooks and reviews might have set different emphases concerning their topic than you, meaning that they might have filtered out information that is important for you.